ynm3/ynm3/README.md

 ✧- 🙂 "Sometimes" I don't really know how or what to feel anymore :D

-✧- 🤯 SHOWER THOUGHTS:"Erasers slowly dies because of your small mistakes"
+✧- 🤯 SHOWER THOUGHTS:"Erasers slowly dies because of your small mistakes" [Tbh this is kinda random :P ]

 📌A little bit of stuff that you need to know about❗❗: